(Fixed): 'Add-Apt-Repository Command Not Found' Error on Ubuntu/Debian

 Sudo apt-get update

-The system then confirms that this list there on your local machine is updating.
+The system then confirms that this list on your local machine is updating.

 READ: Ultimate Guide for Installing Chrome Browser in Ubuntu 20.04.

-Method #2: Get the Package Software Properties Common Installed – Fix ‘Unable to Locate’ issue
+Method #2: Get the Package Software Properties Common Installed – Fix the ‘Unable to Locate’ issue

 Unable to locate package software properties common

-This command is not a regular package that can be installed with the use of apt on Debian or Ubuntu LTS 18.04, 16.04, and 14.04.
-This is actually a component of this package.
+This command is not a regular package that can be installed using apt on Debian or Ubuntu LTS 18.04, 16.04, and 14.04.
+This is a component of this package.

 To get rid of this command you need to install its package: